navedakhtarr/Hindi_Summarizer/README.md

 # Hindi_Summarizer
 The Machine Learning website takes in Hindi text as input from user and generates a summary for the text in Hindi.
+To access the application on the web, use the following url to use the deployed heroku app: https://hindisummary.herokuapp.com

 ## Work Flow
 The Hindi text is first translated into English by using the python's googletrans module.
 This corresponding English text is then parsed through various NLP techniques to generate(discussed later)